X

 Loan Repayment

-Whether you’re entering repayment, needing assistance, or you want to jump start making payments while you’re still in school, it’s important to understand the type of loan you have and the options available.
+Whether you’re entering repayment for the first time, returning to repayment after a short-term pause, or want to jump-start making payments while you’re still in school, you need to know the type of loan you have and your repayment obligation.

-ACPE has partnered with American Education Services (AES) to service its federal and alternative education loans.
+ACPE partnered with American Education Services (AES) to service its federal and alternative education loans.
 Many ACPE customers have borrowed from each program to finance their education.
-Therefore, it’s important when considering repayment options, you review the terms of the loans you have borrowed.
+These programs have different repayment terms and loan repayment options.
+Review the terms and conditions of your loan before developing a loan repayment strategy.

 For most federal and alternative education loan programs, after you graduate, leave school, or drop below a half-time enrollment, you have a one-time, six-month grace period before you must begin making payments.
 Interest continues to accrue on the outstanding principal balance during the grace period and will be added (capitalized) at the end of this period.